andreaevferrari/andreaevferrari.github.io/README.md

 <br>

-I am passionate about music, hiking (especially around the <a href="https://en.wikipedia.org/wiki/Lodrino,_Ticino" target="_blank">small Swiss town</a> my family <a href="https://www.patriziatolodrino.ch" target="_blank">co-founded</a> more than six centuries ago, as well as around high-altitude volcanos), writing, and a few other things.
+I am passionate about music, hiking (especially around the <a href="https://en.wikipedia.org/wiki/Lodrino,_Ticino" target="_blank">small Swiss town</a> my family <a href="https://www.patriziatolodrino.ch" target="_blank">has been inhabiting</a> for more than six centuries, as well as around high-altitude volcanos), writing, and a few other things.

 <details>